nicolatravaglini/GroupChat/README.md

 For the server side, implement the graphical interface, which allows to enter the door code to gain access and the address Public IP to access; obviously do the same thing for the side as well client;

 Implement a startup screen with logo animation;

-Merge all screens into one window, which changes what's there every time inside;